-One of the most popular exercises that almost every individual knows how to do is the push-up.
-Moreover, it is not just done by most but is also evidently effective than most other exercises.
-Maybe you hate them and may be you think that you would rather run or cycle than do push-ups.
-However, you should know that push-ups offer an overall strength to your body as it is a core-strengthening exercise.
+One of the most popular exercises that almost every individual knows how to do is, the push-up.
+Moreover, it is not just done by the most, but is also evidently more effective than the other exercises.
+You might hate them, or might prefer running or cycling over push-ups; however, you should know that push-ups offer an overall strength to your body, as it is a core-strengthening exercise.

-Therefore, incorporating more pushups into your regular workout routine or daily life can help you reach all sorts of fitness goals.
-It helps you improve everything from your posture on your bike to your balance to your arm swing.
+Therefore, incorporating more push-ups into your regular workout routine or daily life, can help you reach all sorts of fitness goals.
+It helps you improve everything, from your posture on the bike, to your balance, to your arm swing.
 Moreover, it even makes you stronger in a lot of ways.

 How Good Are Push-ups For You?

-Since it is one of the many versatile exercises ever devised, you can do push-ups to gain strength and muscle mass or do them to lose weight and tighten your abs.
-Here are some benefits of push-ups and reasons that make it the world’s greatest exercise.
+Since they are one of the many versatile exercises ever devised, you can do push-ups to gain strength and muscle mass, or do them to lose weight and tighten your abs.
+Here are some benefits of push-ups and reasons that make them the world’s greatest exercise.

-Pushup doesn’t just tone your arms, as most of you all believe.
-It utilizes your body weight to also tone your chest, and core.
+Push-ups do not just tone your arms, as most of you believe.
+They utilize your body weight to also tone your chest, and core.

-You can literally do push-ups anywhere at any time.
+You can literally do push-ups anywhere at anytime.
 While push-up bars are recommended for an increased range of motion, you can do them with your hands too.
 You can spread your arms out further apart to target your chest more, or you can bring them closer together to target your forearms.
-You can elevate your legs on a couch to increase resistance, or you can work your way up to one-armed pushups to really target your biceps.
+You can elevate your legs on a couch to increase resistance, or you can work your way up to one-armed push-ups to target your biceps.

-If you want to lose weight then do higher reps of normal pushups.
-Once you are able to complete over 30 pushups in one set, you will turn pushups into a cardiovascular exercise that is great for raising your metabolism and heart rate.
+Doing higher reps of normal push-ups help lose weight.
+Once you are able to complete over 30 push-ups in one set, you will turn push-ups into cardiovascular exercise, that is great for raising your metabolism and heart rate.

 Not recommended for those with carpal tunnel releases.
 Too much weight especially after surgery can damage the injured area permanently